avhagedorn/obsidian-lllm-plugin/README.md

-# ✨ Obsidian GPT-3.5 / LLM Plugin
+# ✨ Obsidian LLM Plugin

 This (in-progress) plugin allows you to select text, then call the command `Complete selected text` in order to finish your paragraph, brainstorm new ideas, etc!

+Supported LLM Providers:
+- OpenAI GPT-4
+- Gemini Pro

 ### Setup